fox-archives/glue/docs/api.md

 ### `commands`

 The location Glue looks to execute a particular task.
-Glue also scans this directory to find `requireAction()` annotations
+Glue also scans this directory to find `useAction()` annotations

 ### `actions`

 The location a script in 'commands' looks to source to perform a more fine-grained action (ex. run `eslint`).
-Glue also scans this directorie to find `requireConfig()` annotations
+Glue also scans this directorie to find `useConfig()` annotations

 ### `configs`